 Assessor's Cartographer: - Debbie Jacobs, Assessor's Cartographer.
 Idaho Code requires that, "The assessor must have prepared a full, accurate and complete plat record of all parcels of real property within his county."
 Lindsey performs much of this work, including splitting parcels and processing land divisions, with computer mapping.

 Terrie Sanderson, Personal Property Clerk, performs data entry and assessments for approximately 2,000 personal property parcels.
 Idaho Code requires that each personal property owner submit a true and correct statement of personal property to the county assessor not later than March 15 each year, and that the assessor determine the market value for assessment.

 Vic Racicot, Susan Ripley, Ashley Alsterlund, Rod Wakefield, Garry Collie, Jerry Coleman, and Alyssa Hartford review the assessed values of recently inspected properties.
 The Assessor's staff of ad valorem appraisers physically visit every property once during the 5 year revaluation cycle.
 They ensure recent property updates, together with current market and cost schedules, are correctly applied to result in a fair and reasonable market value "bottom line".

 Patrick J. Vaughan was born and raised in Boise, Idaho.
 He graduated in 1977 from the United States Military Academy, West Point, and served over 20 years in the U.S. Army.
 Since returning to Idaho in 1998 he has been active in school and civic activities in the Moscow area.
-Pat was appointed by the Board of Commissioners as Latah County Assessor in 2005, and was elected Assessor in 2006 and in 2010.
-Pat is married to Cecelia Connors.
-They have two children, Katie, a graduate of Willamette University, and Henry, a student at Moscow High School.
+Pat was appointed by the Board of Commissioners as Latah County Assessor in 2005, and was elected Assessor in 2006, 2010, and in 2014.
+Pat has two adult children, Katie, a graduate of Willamette University, and Henry, a student at the College of Idaho.